 Pricing, Free Trials, and Demos

-- Enterprise, $745/month, includes advanced time tracking, task-level resource management, unlimited contributors and guests, and custom options for use.
-Like the other two options, all internal, external, and third-party contributors are included.
+- Enterprise includes advanced time tracking, resource management, unlimited contributors and guests, and custom options for use.
+Like the other two packages, all internal, external, and third-party contributors are included.

 Onboard similarly offers a free 14-day trial.
 After that, there are three price package options: